-Students are required to complete and submit a research project during their first year—even if you entered the program with a relevant master’s degree.
+All doctoral students are required to complete and submit a research project during their first year—even if you entered the program with a relevant master’s degree.

 The collection of data for the first-year project may occur during the first semester, but more likely will begin in the second semester.
 However, during the first semester, first-year students often are expected to help conduct ongoing projects directed by their advisors.
 This experience provides new students with valuable knowledge about the actual procedures of research, as well as aiding their advisors.

-By 5:00 p.m. on the last day of finals of the fall semester, the student should have completed and submitted to the advisor a paper containing a literature review and demonstrating command of the relevant prior work.
+By 5:00 p.m. on the last day of finals of the fall semester, the student should have completed and submitted a paper containing a literature review and demonstrating command of the relevant prior work.
 At the end of the paper, the student should propose a project motivated by the literature review.
 This document must be submitted to the student’s advisor and to the Graduate Coordinator.